-I am a single-molecule biophysicist interested in the inner world of microbes.
-My current research involves understanding how bacterial cells cope with changing environments.
-I am using time-lapse imaging, single-molecule counting, and genetics to quantitatively study the stress-response dynamics in bacteria.
-I plan to combine the mathematical theories developed by the Paulsson lab to examine which models and explanations are consistent with the data.
+Somenath is a single-molecule biophysicist interested in the inner world of microbes.
+His research involved understanding how bacterial cells cope with changing environments.
+He was using time-lapse imaging, single-molecule counting, and genetics to quantitatively study the stress-response dynamics in bacteria.
+He combines the mathematical theories developed by the Paulsson lab to examine which models and explanations are consistent with the data.

-Background: I did my graduate research in Prof. James C. Weisshaar's lab in the Department of Chemistry in University of Wisconsin Madison.
-During my PhD, I used Superresolution imaging and single-molecule tracking to study the spatio-temporal organization of transcription and translation machinery in live bacteria cells.
-I was honored to receive the 2013 K. V. Reddy Award for outstanding achievement as a graduate student.
+Background: He did his graduate research in Prof. James C. Weisshaar's lab in the Department of Chemistry in University of Wisconsin Madison.
+During his PhD, he used Superresolution imaging and single-molecule tracking to study the spatio-temporal organization of transcription and translation machinery in live bacteria cells.
+He was honored to receive the 2013 K. V. Reddy Award for outstanding achievement as a graduate student.

 Boston, MA, 02115